Are you a young woman with a great business idea but low on the money you need to get started?

 You have a few options:

-2. Network with existing entrepreneurs and find someone who is willing to fund your idea.
-That could also be time consuming and challenging as you keep hearing no.
+Network with existing entrepreneurs and find someone who is willing to fund your idea.
+That could also be time-consuming and challenging if you keep hearing no.

 - Want to open a bakery but can’t afford the space?
 Start baking cupcakes and sell them at events